-- Ultimo/Pyrmont, introduced in 1996, which requires that 0.8 percent of residential floor area and 1.1 percent of commercial floor area be provided as affordable housing - Green Square, introduced in 1999, which requires that three percent of residential floor area and one percent of commercial floor area be provided as affordable housing, and - Southern Employment Lands, introduced in 2015, which requires that three percent of residential floor area and one percent of commercial floor area be provided as affordable housing.
+- Ultimo/Pyrmont, introduced in 1996, which requires that 0.8 per cent of residential floor area and 1.1 per cent of commercial floor area be provided as affordable housing - Green Square, introduced in 1999, which requires that three per cent of residential floor area and one per cent of commercial floor area be provided as affordable housing, and - Southern Employment Lands, introduced in 2015, which requires that three per cent of residential floor area and one per cent of commercial floor area be provided as affordable housing.

 A fourth affordable housing scheme was proposed in Central Sydney as part of the Central Sydney Planning Review and was approved by Council in July 2016.
-Pursuant to the direction of the Gateway Determination issued by the NSW Department of Planning and Environment on 10 January 2018, the draft Central Sydney affordable housing scheme (draft Central Sydney scheme) has now be incorporated into this planning proposal.
+Pursuant to the direction of the Gateway Determination issued by the NSW Department of Planning and Environment on 10 January 2018, the draft Central Sydney affordable housing scheme (draft Central Sydney scheme) has now been incorporated into this planning proposal.
 The draft Central Sydney scheme is discussed later in this planning proposal.